• Skip to primary navigation

 Located right in the center of town, this majestic building is well worth a visit for its dazzling collection of stained glass windows .
 In addition to its 13th-century stained glass windows, Tours Cathedral is one of the very first religious monuments in France to feature a series of contemporary stained glass windows, which we found magnificent.

-In the heart of Tours, in one of the Loire Valley's most beautiful cities, the Cathédrale Saint-Gatien is also the perfect place to stop off for a quiet stroll through its peaceful cloister.
+Located in the heart of Tours, in one of the most beautiful cities on the Loire, Saint-Gatien Cathedral is also the perfect place to take a peaceful break and stroll through its peaceful cloister.
 Listed as a Monument Historique, it is the only cloister still preserved of all the cathedrals in the Centre-Val de Loire region!

 What's Tours Cathedral famous for?